 Origin of the images

-|Overview, the Entry on the left leads into the staff office, while the corridor on the right side of the painting leads into the art rooms.
+|Overview.
+The Entry on the left leads into the staff office, while the right side leads into the art rooms.

-|This is the best photo of the wall I have, so you'll have to forgive my appearance with the bad hairstyle and moustache (plus the fact it was a hot day).
 From here you can see - and imagine - how the Biker Scout would've looked once the sledgehammers created the door cavity.
-They eventually fixed the door closure which is missing in this shot|
+They eventually fixed the door closure which is missing in this photo.

-|I spent a lot of time on this trying to make it look like the ESB teaser poster.
-Ironically the transition from the black cloak to the blue background was the hardest thing of all to do.|
+|I spent a lot of time trying to emulate The Empire Strikes Back teaser poster which is one of my all time favourite Darth Vader images.
+The transition from the black cloak to the blue background was the hardest thing to do.

 |The very last thing I painted.

 I hope you've enjoyed this little bit of Dag History.
-Click on the Bat to take you home
+Click on the Bat to take you home.